chris-page-gov/os-mcp/README.md

 }
 ```

-Open Claude Desktop and you show see all available tools, resources, and prompts.
+Open Claude Desktop and you should now see all available tools, resources, and prompts.

 ## Requirements